-This annual service, scheduled for April 27 this year, is an opportunity for those baptized as young children, adults recently baptized, or Christians baptized in other traditions to officially join the Episcopal Church.
+This annual service, scheduled for June 9, 2018, is an opportunity for those baptized as young children, adults recently baptized, or Christians baptized in other traditions to officially join the Episcopal Church.
 Those already confirmed by Roman Catholic, Orthodox, or Lutheran Bishops are received at the same service.

-The celebration and blessing of a marriage join together a man and woman in lifelong covenant.
-In this sacrament, we catch a glimpse of God's love and devotion for us in the promises exchanged between husband and wife.
+The celebration and blessing of a marriage join together two people in lifelong covenant.
+In this sacrament, we catch a glimpse of God's love and devotion for us in the promises exchanged.